The Strong Defense

 Also known as the Lincoln Law, this act enforces liability on companies and contractors that defraud government programs.
 There are seven theories of liability mentioned in the act.
 If the government charges you or is investigating you for defense contractor fraud, it will look for:

-Our 40-plus years of collective experience will help you from the investigation stage through a trial, if necessary, if you face charges in Florida.
-Call our attorneys at Brunvand Wise, P.A., at 813-521-8069 or visit our contact page if you face charges in Florida.
+Our 40-plus years of collective experience will help you from the investigation stage through a trial, if necessary.
+Call our attorneys at Brunvand & Wise Law Group, at 813-521-8069 or visit our contact page if you face charges in Florida.